UCI-Networking-Group/BehaVR/Adversary/ReadMe.md

 - GPU: 2x NVIDIA RTX A5000 (24 GiB of video memory each)
 - OS: Debian GNU/Linux 12 (Bookworm)

-A GPU is not required to run the machine learning models; however, we highly recommend using one to speed up the process.
+A GPU is not required to run the machine learning models, however, we highly recommend using one to speed up the process.

 ## Environment Setup